Transformer (deep learning): KV caching

 When an autoregressive transformer is used for inference, such as generating text, the query vector is different at each step, but the already-computed key and value vectors are always the same.
 The KV caching method saves the computed key and value vectors at each attention block, so that they are not recomputed at each new token.
 PagedAttention applies memory paging to KV caching.

 If a transformer is used with a baked-in prompt, such as ["You are a customer support agent..."], then the key and value vectors can be computed for the prompt, and saved on disk.
 The saving in compute is significant when the model is used for many short real-time interactions, such as in online chatbots.

+In general, when a user uses an autoregressive transformer to generate a continuation to a sequence of tokens, the model would first perform a forward-pass on this sequence, whereby the KV caches over this sequence are computed.
+This is called prefilling.
+Hyperscalers serving large Transformer models may use disaggregated inference, wherein prefilling and decoding are performed on separately specialized hardware.

+Continuous Batching

+When using autoregressive transformer models, requests can have different input lengths and can finish generating at different times.
+Continuous batching adds new requests to batch and removes completed requests between decoding iterations instead of waiting for every request in a batch to finish.
+This improves hardware utilization and can reduce latency and increase throughput for systems that serve many concurrent requests.

+Quantization

+Transformer models are often quantized for inference, meaning that weights, activations, or both are represented with lower-precision numerical formats than the floating point formats used during training.
+Quantization can reduce memory use and data transfer costs and can improve inference speed on hardware that supports low precision arithmetic.
+The trade off is that aggressive quantization can come at the cost of model accuracy or may need calibration and specialized quantization methods to perform well.

 FlashAttention

 FlashAttention is an algorithm that implements the transformer attention mechanism efficiently on a GPU.
 It is a communication-avoiding algorithm that performs matrix multiplications in blocks, such that each block fits within the cache of a GPU, and by careful management of the blocks it minimizes data copying between GPU caches (as data movement is slow).
-See the page on softmax for details.